What’s different about cyber security in construction?Digital resources

 Unfortunately, this increased efficiency also results in an upsurge in risk.
 Take our free one hour e-learning module on cyber security to learn more.

 “A business will have good security if its corporate culture is correct.
-That depends on one thing: tone at the top.
-There will be no grassroots effort to overwhelm corporate neglect. ”William Malik, VP and Research Area Director for Information Security at Gartner
+That depends on one thing: tone at the top. ”William Malik, VP and Research Area Director for Information Security at Gartner

 Evaluating the benefits and value of digitalisation, including process improvement…